-- a) Every Registrant or applicant must, with respect to any application for registration, application for reinstatement, practice review, or investigation of a matter related to the mandate of the BCIA: - i.
-Co-operate fully with the BCIA, the Board, any committee of the Board, or any person or body acting on behalf of or under the direction of the BCIA, the Board or any Committee; - ii.
-Reply within 30 days to any communication from the BCIA, the Board, or any Committee unless a written extension has been granted and; - iii.
-Attend or appear, which may include appearance by electronic means if authorized by the authority requesting the appearance, before the Executive Director, Registrar, a Deputy Registrar, the Board or any committee when requested, summoned or notified to do so; - b) A Registrant who fails to comply with subsection (a) above may be found in breach of these Bylaws, or in breach of the Code of Ethics and may be subject to disciplinary action; - c) A Registrant who resigns or has had their registration revoked by the BCIA before or after the beginning of a practice review, a complaint investigation, a hearing or another proceeding under the PGA or these Bylaws remains subject to the jurisdiction of the BCIA.

-90. The Board may, upon receipt of recommendations from the Audit and Practice Review Committee suspend or cancel the registration of any Registrant or reject the application of an applicant who has been convicted of an indictable offence.
+- (a) Every Registrant or applicant must, with respect to any application for registration, application for reinstatement, practice review, or investigation of a matter related to the mandate of the BCIA: - i. co-operate fully with the BCIA, Council, any committee of Council, or any person or body acting on behalf of or under the direction of the BCIA, the Council or any Committee; - ii. reply within 30 days to any communication from the BCIA, Council, or any Committee unless a written extension has been granted and; - iii. attend or appear, which may include appearance by electronic means if authorized by the authority requesting the appearance, before the Executive Director, Registrar, a Deputy Registrar, Council or any committee when requested, summoned or notified to do so; - (b) A Registrant who fails to comply with subsection (a) above may be found in breach of these Bylaws, or in breach of the Code of Ethics and may be subject to disciplinary action; - (c) A Registrant who resigns or has had their registration revoked by the BCIA before or after the beginning of a practice review, a complaint investigation, a hearing or another proceeding under the PGA or these Bylaws remains subject to the jurisdiction of the BCIA. - 92.
+Council may, upon receipt of recommendations from the Audit and Practice Review Committee suspend or cancel the registration of any Registrant or reject the application of an applicant who has been convicted of an indictable offence.